mxro/maxrohde-web/content/posts/2011/2011-05-01-change-the-path-of-applications-in-tomcat/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Change the path of applications in Tomcat'
+date: '2011-05-01'
 categories:
-- java
+  - 'java'
-date: "2011-05-01"
-title: Change the path of applications in Tomcat
 ---

 ### Problem